hoonzis/hoonzis.github.io/_posts/2016-10-07-charting-with-fable-and-nvd3.md

 ---
 If you are F# developer, chances are you have probably already heard of [Fable](http://fable.io/).
 Fable transpiles F# code into JavaScript, so you can run your F# in the browser.
 It will also generate map files, so that you can even debug F# in the browser and the generated JS is actually very readable so if something goes wrong you can still look to the "compiled" code.
 To sum it up, it's really a great project and I was amazed on how few modifications were necessary to my code to make it compile into JS.
 I am working on a small application to visualize some financial data and I figured out it would be great to use Fable for this.
 So I set myself to make Fable work with [NVD3](https://github.com/novus/nvd3) and draw some interesting charts with F#.

-The web that I am creating is a small tool to visualize option prices and payoff charts.
-It is available here: http://www.payoffcharts.com and it uses Fable.
-The code presented here is all available inside my [Pricer](https://github.com/hoonzis/Pricer) repository, just check it out and brows for the charting code:
+[The web that I am creating](http://www.payoffcharts.com) is a small tool to visualize option prices and payoff charts and is currently built with Fable.
+All of it's code and all presented here is part of [Pricer](https://github.com/hoonzis/Pricer) repository on github.

 The aim of this tutorial will be just to generate some random data and show it in a scatter chart.
 But we want to do this with F# in the browser.
 So we want to get here: